 Here in Maine, we refer to straight neck and crook neck summer squash as simply "summer squash" while we call the green fruits zucchini.
 But what happens when you grow yellow or golden zucchini?

-If you are wondering how to tell the difference between a straight neck summer squash and zucchini, you might find the article What's the difference between yellow zucchini and summer squash? interesting.
+If you are wondering how to tell the difference between a straight neck summer squash and zucchini, you might find the article What's the Difference Between Yellow Straight Neck Squash and Yellow Zucchini? interesting.
 The answer might surprise you.

 If you grow yellow or golden zucchini, I'd love to hear how you think it compares to the green.